AddressVia di Settebagni 376

 - Accommodation Center.
 A lodging facility for temple workers and patrons who must travel long distances to Rome.

 - Gardens.
 Meticulous landscaping surrounding the entire complex, creating a peaceful, contemplative environment where visitors may feel the joy and beauty of God's creations.

 Italian members met the announcement with the animated cheering and enthusiasm you might expect to see in a sports arena during a last-second win, explained President Massimo De Feo, president of the Rome Italy Stake.
 He added that after the temple announcement, the stake saw the baptism of full families for the first time.
 In the previous five years, the number of stakes in Italy had grown from three to six, and temple attendance at the distant Bern Switzerland Temple had been much higher from the Saints in Italy than from any other country in the temple district.2

-A charming Italian villetta, which stood at the highest point of the temple site, was razed to make way for the Rome Italy Temple.
+A charming Italian villetta, which stood at the highest point of the Rome Italy Temple site, was razed to make way for the buildings in the temple complex.
 The villetta served for a time as an apartment for the full-time missionaries.